pnikic/clint/README.md

 ### Customization
 In `index.html` you can:
-* edit the general information about the tournament (e.g. header)
+* edit the general information about the tournament (e.g. header and navbar)
 * add custom content in sections `CustomItemLeft` and `CustomItemRight`

 In `assets/js/config.js` you can:
-* in `operatorSettings()` edit hyperlinks.
+* in `operatorSettings()` list navbar hyperlinks.
 Detailed explanation of all parameters is located through comments in the file itself.
 For instance:
     ```javascript
-    footerLinks.push({
+    navbarLinks.push({
         "id"   : "photo-gallery-link",
         "link" : "https://www.example.com",
         "fa-icon" : "fas fa-images"